OpenGL / OpenGL ES Reference Compiler

-- OpenGL 4.1 for separate shader objects
+- OpenGL 4.1: separate shader objects

-Glslang provides compile-time validation of these extensions:
+Glslang also provides compile-time validation of these extensions:

 - GL_ARB_gpu_shader5 (partial)

-It also provides support for many other features of OpenGL through version 4.4 and will soon fully support them.
 Our goal is to provide coverage for new versions of the shading languages as they are released.

 Glslang also detects many link-time error conditions for supported versions of GLSL and ESSL when the '-l' command-line option is provided.
 However, at this time we are only committing to providing complete compile-time validation.